ChristianAnagnostou/VibeTribe/README.md

 # Jamming App

-Jamming app availible at [christians-jams.surge.sh](http://christians-jams.surge.sh/) built in React.
+Jamming app availible at [vibetribe.surge.sh](http://vibetribe.surge.sh/) built in React.

 ## Building Process

-1. Created a new React project (npx create-react-app).
+1. Created a new React project (create-react-app).

-2. Decided to practice with React class components for this project.
-Also didn't want to include any packages to assist with the project so that I could get a handle for everything myself.
+2. Planned the project to include a user, playlist, and search results.
+Created redux stores to match accordingly.

+3. Built UI with responsive mobile design.

-3. The first approach was to create searching functionality and to connect that search to Spotify's API.
+4. Implemented searching functionality through the Spotify's search API.

-4. Displaying the requested search results and enabling them to be added to a new playlist was the next task.

-5. Following the creation of the search results, I wanted to include a way to sample a snippet of the song, so that the user could have more information in making their decision to include the song in their playlist.
+5. Used CSS grid to display individual tracks.

+6. I wanted the album cover to look as if it were a record spinning when you played the track preview.

-6. The snippets were playing over eachother if the user clicked multiple play buttons one after another, so I had to implement a way to control having only one snippet play at a time.
+7. One issue was that the track previews were playing over eachother if the user clicked multiple play buttons one after another, so I had to implement a way to control having only one snippet play at a time.
 This ended up being the most challending part of the project.

-7. Next, the objective was to give the user the ability to save their playlist to their spotify account.
+8. Next, the objective was to give the user the ability to save their playlist to their spotify account.

-8. At this point, the app was working, but I wanted to add a way to upload an existing playlist that the user had already created.
-This, again, was simple through the Spotify API and was easily extended to being an account tab for the user to access their account and playlists.
+9. I wanted to add a way to upload an existing playlist that the user had already created.
+This, again, was done through the Spotify API and was extended to the user through an account tab to access account and playlists information.

-## Conclusion

-Thanks for visiting my Jamming Project and for taking time to read this!
+10. Users can now create and save a completely new playlist or load in an existing playlist, modify it, and save it to listen on their spotify app in seconds.